 How to choose an ice axe: picking the right length and type

-Knowing how to choose an ice axe is important to make sure you end up with the right type – and length – for your adventures (Image credit: Andre Schoenherr)
+Knowing how to choose an ice axe involves some simple measurements to make sure you have the right length for winter hiking, scrambling and climbing

 If you’re hiking or mountaineering at high altitude, your outdoor kit will probably include items like crampons and even an ice axe.
 It might be tempting to just pick out the most rugged-looking axe you can find (check out our guide to the best ice axes you can buy) but knowing how to choose an ice axe is important to make sure you end up with the right type – and length – for your adventures.